D01T/D01T.github.io/README.md

 # D01T.github.io

-Team Bog
+> Do IT Team Bog

+**Do not copy our blog theme without our permission!**

 ## License

-Materialize-Jekyll is licensed under the [MIT License](./LICENSE).
+[Materialize-Jekyll](http://astro36.me/Materialize-Jekyll/) is licensed under the [MIT License](https://github.com/Astro36/Materialize-Jekyll/blob/master/LICENSE) by Astro36.

 [Materialize](http://materializecss.com/) is licensed under a [MIT License](https://github.com/Dogfalo/materialize/blob/master/LICENSE) by Dogfalo.